-The Toyota Prius on the photo had a few deep bumper scratches and two small dents.
-To repair this kind of damage you’ll need to even out the area with body filler, apply primer, apply paint and finish it with clear coat.
+The Toyota Prius in the photo had a few deep bumper scratches and two small dents.
+To repair this kind of damage you’ll need to even out the area with body filler, apply primer, apply paint, and finish it with a clear coat.

 Items you will need:

 - Assorted Wet/Dry Sandpaper – This pack includes 5 sheets of assorted sandpaper (1 sheet each of 180, 320, 600, 1,000, and 1,500) and can be used for sanding primer, clear coats, and automotive paints.